Modi meets ex-Kenyan PM, expresses commitment to strengthen ties | Politics

 The two leaders also discussed other issues of mutual interest, the PMO said.
 The prime minister expressed his commitment to further strengthening the India-Kenya relations, it said.

-He also conveyed his best wishes to Odinga for his good health and future endeavors.
+He also conveyed his best wishes to Odinga for his good health and future endeavours.

 Odinga served as the prime minister of Kenya from 2008 to 2013.